-We visit one of the UK's leading firework shops.
+A visit to one of the UK's leading firework shops.

 Epic Fireworks have been a UKFR Sponsor for nearly two decades.
-We popped in for a chat and to see their spacious showroom near Barnsley.
+I popped in for a chat and to see their spacious showroom near Barnsley.

 Their new premises was custom built and designed from scratch to meet all of their needs as a retailer.
 Essentially they started with a blank sheet of paper and wrote out all of the things they would want if they could build their ideal premises – then went out, found some land and built it!
 It is every retailer’s dream really.
 Imagine a showroom large enough to accommodate any amount of stock and the rush of Guy Fawkes.
 Lots of space for administration work, a kitchen to cater for customers’ needs, a customer WC and loads of parking.
 Then add so much land you can store all your fireworks on site – including 1.3G (the Holy Grail!).
 Stick all this very near to a major junction on the M1 so it’s easy to access from practically anywhere.

 It sounds too good to be true, both from a customer and a retailer point of view, but there it was right in front of me when I arrived – the biggest fireworks showroom I have ever seen!

 After refreshments I took a tour with Paul Singh, one of the directors.
 Paul will be well known to existing customers and he’s also the face of Epic on my forum.
 I started by asking him about their decision to move.

 “Batley was just too small” he explained.
 “We were struggling with the lack of space and having to do so many van runs with top up stock on our busy days.
 So it was an easy decision to move, but hard from there finding the right premises.”

 In fact as any firework retailer will know, finding a suitable retail premises can be tough.
 In the end Paul and Jimmy decided to build their own!
 Literally that; their philosophy being if you can’t find something that meets your needs, go out and build it.